grandecola/emrscaler/docs/proposal.md

 [managed scaling](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-scaling.html)
 to ease the task of scaling the nodes in the cluster.
-Combined with [Instance Fleet](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html), EMR provides flexibility to choose types of nodes, policy for scaling up and down etc. and allows a good balance of cost and resources for the users.
+Combined with [Instance Fleet](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html), EMR provides flexibility to choose types of nodes, policy for scaling up and down etc.

 ### Core + Task Scaling

+You cannot specify scaling policies separately for Core nodes and task nodes.
+Often, task nodes are scaled whereas core nodes are kept constant in number givent that core nodes manage the data that reside on HDFS and takes longer to scale up or down.

 ### Minimum 5 min frequency

+The managed

 ### Scaling in terms of number of instances